danielerialdi/robot_urdf/README.md

 ```
 ros2 run robot_urdf robot_controller_node
 ```

 You can stop whenever you want the 2 nodes pressing 'q'.
+If you want to restart the node you have to press 'r'.

 To launch the vision part you need ros2_aruco package.